Table of Contents

-Though there are many weird and different guitar body styles out there, we’re only counting production models in this list.
-Some of these are merely interesting while others are entirely bizarre.
+Though many weird and different guitar body styles exist, we only count production models in this list.
+Some of these are merely interesting, while others are entirely bizarre.

-These are without a doubt the most weird and different guitar body styles we’ve found!
+These are, without a doubt, the most different guitar body styles we’ve found!

 Don’t forget to check out the top 10 electric guitar body styles!